WGLab/doc-ANNOVAR/docs/user-guide/startup.md

+## A useful tutorial

+In summer 2020, I taught an online training course that provides some materials for absolute beginners, including those who use personal Windows and Mac laptop computers, rather than Linux servers.
+The tutorial requires that you install conda in your personal computer, and it can be access [here](https://github.com/WGLab/Workshop_Annotation).
+Some users may find it useful.
+However, if you are already using a computing cluster and are already familiar with Linux, you do not need to follow this tutorial and can instead just read below.

 ## table_annovar.pl

 For beginners, the easiest way to use ANNOVAR is to use the `table_annovar.pl` program.
 This program takes an input variant file (such as a VCF file) and generate a tab-delimited output file with many columns, each representing one set of annotations.
 Additionally, if the input is a VCF file, the program also generates a new output VCF file with the INFO field filled with annotation information.